ManiMozaffar/awesome-resumes/README.md

 - ### Contexting

   - ✅ **First comes your name, then your job title on top of your resume, with big fonts**
-  - ✅ **Use correct grammar and professional language, use grammarly to find grammar mistake**
+  - ✅ **Use correct grammar and professional language, use Grammarly to find grammar mistakes**
   - ✅ **Use black color for your fonts only, titles can be in another color but the main's context must be in black.**
-  - ✅ **Save your resume with your name, alongside with the day you generated it, this can help recruiter to understand that you have customized your resume for the job.
-For example you may write ManiMozaffar_2022-07-25**
+  - ✅ **Save your resume with your name, alongside the day you generated it, this can help the recruiter understand that you have customized your resume for the job.
+For example, you may write ManiMozaffar_2022-07-25**
-  - ✅ **One or two line per bullet point is enough, no more**
+  - ✅ **One or two lines per bullet point is enough, no more**
   - ✅ **First comes the position, second comes the company's name.
 Make sure to follow that order.
 Same goes for university, first degree's subject's name, second university's name**
   - ✅ **Date is better to be written as MM/YYYY all around your resume, like 02/2020**
   - ✅ **You have to use past tense and passive voice for all your sentences except for summary/about me**
   - ✅ **Use third person view when writing your resume**
     - 👎 I am a developer a backend developer with 5 years experience
     - 👍 A backend developer with 5 years experience
-  - ✅ **Use proper spacing, so that it'd be friendly to eye when reading**
+  - ✅ **Use proper spacing, so that it'd be friendly to the eye when reading**
-  - ✅ **Use vertical template, having one column per each page section is a good practice**
+  - ✅ **Use a vertical template, having one column per page section is a good practice**
   - ✅ **Use between 475 to 600 words in your resume**
-  - ✅ **Write your resume in 1 page if you have less than 10 years experince, otherwise write 2 pages**
+  - ✅ **Write your resume in 1 page if you have less than 10 years experience, otherwise write 2 pages**
   - ✅ **Best resume font sizes are: 11-12pt for normal text, 14-16pt for section titles and headers**
   - ✅ **Generally write your texts in bullet points except for about me**
   - ✅ **Try using resumeworded or similiar website to improve your context, +70 grade in resumeworded is ideal, don't necessarily aim to get 100 because it's AI validated, not a very accurate indicator**
-  - ✅ **Use proper action verb, while avoiding weak verbs such as `did`**
+  - ✅ **Use proper action verbs while avoiding weak verbs such as `did`**
     - 👎 Created a new software system that increased productivity by 20%
     - 👍 Implemented a new software system that increased productivity by 20%
   - ✅ **Quantify your achievements.
 Use numbers and percentages to highlight your achievements and show the impact of your work**